EnTT 3.15.0

 }, &instance);

-As above, the first parameter (const void *) isn't part of the function type of the delegate and is used to dispatch arbitrary user data back and forth.
+As above, the first parameter (const void *) is not part of the function type of the delegate and is used to dispatch arbitrary user data back and forth.
 In other terms, the function type of the delegate above is int(int).

 Raw access